The BSc Hons Accounting and Management creates the opportunity to progress your studies within growing areas of professional services.

 There is a considerable demand for accountants in business, industry and the public sector.
 This degree provides you with an excellent basis for pursuing professional qualifications with one of the accountancy bodies.

-You will be taught using a wide variety of teaching methods across the modules including lectures and seminars.
+You will be taught using a wide variety of teaching methods across the modules including lectures and seminars, totalling around 15 hours per week.
 In addition to your time in class, you will also be expected to engage in approximately 28 hours of self-study time per week.

 Each module is assessed by a combination of coursework and examination, or by coursework only.